mauroservienti/milestone.github.io/_posts/2016-09-07-nservicebus-batch-processing-with-sagas.md

 There is a lot going on, let's go through the changes step by step:

-* We said that we need to find a way to [start a new Saga instance](http://docs.particular.net/nservicebus/sagas/#starting-a-saga), the simplest thing is to use the already defined `IMoneyTransactionProcessed` message and mark is as `IAmStartedByMessages<TMessage>` that indicates to NServiceBus that the incoming message type can start a new Saga.
+* We said that we need to find a way to [start a new Saga instance](http://docs.particular.net/nservicebus/sagas/#starting-a-saga), the simplest thing is to use the already defined `IMoneyTransactionProcessed` message and mark it as `IAmStartedByMessages<TMessage>` that indicates to NServiceBus that the incoming message type can start a new Saga.

 At this stage what happens is that for each incoming `IMoneyTransactionProcessed` a new Saga will be started, and it is not really what we want: